 Students are expected to join a faculty-led research team or become involved in a faculty-led research project by their second semester in the program.
-Students may wish to visit with different faculty members to determine what opportunities are available to them either through research teams or research projects beginning in their first semester of their first year, with increased involvement each year thereafter.
-Faculty projects and research teams focus on different research topics, and students are given the opportunity to participate in on-going research.
+Students may wish to visit with

 Each faculty member handles student involvement in research somewhat differently; however, students are expected to gain experience in presenting their own research and in publishing research as part of their involvement in faculty research.
 The goal of the research involvement is to give students hands-on experience in a range of research activities prior to the dissertation.
 The level of research involvement is expected to increase with years in the program and to be maintained through and after graduation.